justicephysics/humanos2.0/upgraded-equation.md

 - It tells us **how much** energy is locked inside matter.
 - It does **not** tell us **who gets it, how it flows, or whether it reaches everyone.**

-That missing piece is the reason why, 120 years after \(E = MC^2\), we still have a civilisation where the top 10% controls 76% of all resources, while the bottom 50% holds only 2% — even though the **physical energy available to us is more than enough for everyone**.
+That missing piece is the reason why, 120 years after $$\(E = MC^2\)$$, we still have a civilisation where the top 10% controls 76% of all resources, while the bottom 50% holds only 2% — even though the **physical energy available to us is more than enough for everyone**.

 The equation was incomplete.
 It needed a distribution term.